 City of Eindhoven, Netherlands

 Eindhoven is the centre of the “Brainport Region”, today one of the three top economic engines of The Netherlands, delivering about 14% of the national GDP.
-The Dutch consortium consists of five partners: VolkerWessels, Woonbedrijf, Technische Universiteit Eindhoven, KPN and the Municipality of Eindhoven.
+The Dutch consortium consists of five partners: VolkerWessels, Woonbedrijf, TU/e (Technische Universiteit Eindhoven), KPN and the Municipality of Eindhoven.

-In Eindhoven, two districts will be transformed into sustainable living environments during the course of the project.
-The former Philips industrial complex in the “Strijp-S” neighbourhood will become a creative smart district.
-An innovative concept to clean up contaminated land will double as a means of producing energy.
-A district-wide ICT solution will allow residents to access different kinds of infrastructure, such as booking electric vehicles from a district car sharing scheme or using smart parking concepts.
+In Eindhoven, two districts are being transformed into sustainable living environments during the course of the project.
+The former Philips industrial complex in the “Strijp-S” neighbourhood becomes a creative smart district.
+An innovative concept to clean up contaminated land doubles as a means of producing energy.
+A district-wide ICT solution allows residents to access different kinds of infrastructure, such as booking electric vehicles from a district car sharing scheme or using smart parking concepts.
 In this way, the IT-based tool will help residents to develop sustainable patterns of energy and mobility behaviour.

-In addition, electric buses will make city traffic more eco-friendly.
-A different set of challenges is posed by the Eckart Vaartbroek district, where energy-efficiency renovations will be carried out on the social housing stock that predominates in this area.
-In order to precisely calculate energy savings, the project will use an IT-based instrument capable of modelling costs and yield in a 3D visualisation of the district.
+A different set of challenges is posed by the Eckart Vaartbroek district, where energy-efficiency renovations are carried out on the social housing stock that predominates in this area.
+In order to precisely calculate energy savings, the project used an IT-based instrument capable of modelling costs and yield in a 3D visualisation of the district.

 Partner Volker Wessels is, as most partners, involved in more than one project.
 One of them is the backbone.
 The backbone is a system of complex hardware and software that monitors and controls street lighting, mobility, houses, offices, etc. of the ‘smart city’.
 The backbone makes it possible to monitor and control the innovative lighting installations of Light-S (smart street lighting system).
 This advanced network also enables an app for smarter parking management and a smart charging station.
 In addition, they’re involved in a soil sanitation-project together with sustainable energy supply and a new connection to the newly build biomass power station.